Furq07/UnVoidable/README.md

 ## Key Features

 - **Performance Optimization:** Developed with server performance in mind, ensuring smooth operation.
-- **User-Friendly Configuration:** Equipped with a straightforward configuration file and a reload plugin for easy setup.
+- **User-Friendly Configuration:** Equipped with a straightforward configuration file and a reload command for easy setup.
 - **Cross-Version Compatibility:** Supports Minecraft versions from 1.8.8 to the latest, ensuring broad applicability.

 ## Available Commands